futurice/windows-app-development-best-practices/README.md

 ### Set Visual Studio to break debugger every time a CLR exception is thrown

-If you have followed the practices above, exceptions should only be thrown in/into your code as a result of a programming error or something unrecoverable such as OutOfMemoryException.
-When ever either of these are exposed, you want to be notified about it as loud and clear as possible.
+If you have followed the practices above, exceptions should only be thrown in/into your code as a result of a programming error or something unrecoverable such as an OutOfMemoryException.
+Generally, When you make an error, you want to be notified about it as loud and clear as possible.
 The default behavior for Visual Studio is to only break debugger on uncaught exceptions.
-Now, if you have some generic catches in place to swallow exceptions, for example from some of your secondary components, such as analytics, you'd miss the unvanted behavior in these.
+Now, if you have some generic catches in place to swallow exceptions, for example from some of your secondary components, such as analytics, you'd miss the unwanted behavior.

-To set VS to break on every CLR exception go to: Debug/Exceptions... and check the "Thrown" cloumn checkbox on the Common Language Runtime Exceptions.
+On Visual studio 2013 go to: Debug -> Exceptions... and check the "Thrown" cloumn checkbox on the Common Language Runtime Exceptions.
+On Visual studio 2015 go to: Debug -> Windows -> Exception Settings

+If you are using any synchronous APIs that throw exceptions even in expected cases, you might have to leave those unchecked.
+Also, you might want to uncheck TaskCanceledException and OperationCanceledException.

 ### Use [CultureInfo.InvariantCulture](http://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.invariantculture) for serializations